Dallas Renegades: Dallas (2020, McMahon era)

-Arlington (2023–present)
+Arlington (2023–2025, Dwayne Johnson and Dany Garcia era)

 On August 3, 2020, it was reported that a consortium led by Dwayne "The Rock" Johnson, Dany Garcia, and Gerry Cardinale (through Cardinale's fund RedBird Capital Partners) purchased the XFL for $15 million just hours before an auction could take place; the purchase received court approval on August 7, 2020.
 The XFL hired Bob Stoops as a Head Coach on April 13, 2022, with the expectation that he would be coaching Dallas.
 On July 24, 2022, the return of a Dallas XFL franchise was confirmed, this time being known as "Arlington" instead of "Dallas", as well as the hiring of Bob Stoops.
 On October 31, 2022, the XFL officially announced that the Renegades name would be returning, with a brand new logo.
+The team went 4–6 in the 2023 season, but made the playoffs as the second team in the South Division.
+After beating the Houston Roughnecks in the South Division playoff game, it won the 2023 XFL Championship Game over the 10–1 D.C.
+Defenders by a score of 35–26.